karl-gardner/AITechTalks/README.md

 # Code Reviews of Popular Machine Learning Algorithms
-This repository is part of the AITechtalks youtube scribing popular machine learning algorithms in python and c++.
-Karl uses the source code of well-known GitHub repositories and simplifies the code to explain it to his viewers.
+AITechTalks implements and explains popular machine learning algorithms in python and c++.
+Using the original source code is an important step as this is the correct implementation of an algorithm.
+AITechTalks uses source code of popular algorithms and transforms the complex code into simplified python and c++ code to explain to viewers.
+Thus, the code and implementation is not gathered from outside blogs or other internet posts, as this information can be distorted.
 </div>